trackreco/mkFit/README.md

 6) Submit an issue
 7) Condensed description of code
 8) Other helpful README's in the repository
+9) CMSSW integration
+   1) Considerations for `mkFit` code
+   2) Instructions to use `mkFit` from CMSSW
+      1) Build `mkFit`
+      2) Set up `mkFit` as an external
+      3) Pull CMSSW code and build
+      4) Use `mkFit` in InitialStep of CMS offline tracking
+      5) Producing MultiTrackValidator plots
-9) Other useful information
+10) Other useful information
     1) Important Links
     2) Tips and Tricks
        1) Missing Libraries and Debugging
        2) SSH passwordless login for benchmarking and web scripts
     3) Acronyms/Abbreviations

 ## Section 1: Test platforms